See Tuition and Fees for details.

 School of Law Scholarships

 Through support from the University's Board of Trustees and the generosity of alumni and friends of the School of Law, merit scholarship funds are available to offer financial assistance to highly qualified applicants.
-Scholarships may range from a relatively small award to full tuition plus a stipend.
+School of Law scholarships can range from a modest amount to the rare award that approaches full resident tuition.
 Qualified non-resident students may receive a scholarship that includes a partial tuition waiver that reduces tuition significantly.
 We make a scholarship commitment to entering students that is maintained for all three years of law school; our scholarships are not conditional upon attaining a particular GPA or class rank.

 Scholarships are also available from sources outside the law school, such as bar associations, churches, fraternal organizations, non-profit foundations, or your or your parents' employer.
 We encourage you to check with any membership organization with which you or your family may have a connection.
-An excellent web-based scholarship search engine is through FinAid, which charges no fee for its search service.
+The Office of Financial Aid and Scholarships has a comprehensive list of non-institutional scholarships linked here on their website.

 Federal education loans are the primary means of financing a legal education for most students.
 You can borrow loan funds to cover tuition and living expenses up to your cost of attendance, minus any scholarships received for the academic year.
 Federal education loans are guaranteed by the government, have interest rates fixed each year by Congress, offer flexible repayment terms tailored to your income after law school, and have loan forgiveness provisions depending on your choice of legal employment.
 Federal loans are borrowed directly from the Federal government through the U.S. Department of Education.
 Eligibility for Federal loans is determined by the information you provide in the Free Application for Federal Student Aid (FAFSA).

 There are two Federal loan programs: the Direct Unsubsidized Loan and the Direct GradPLUS loan.
 The following requirements apply to both loan programs: